 If you plant your seeds in a single row, then each row needs to be anywhere from 18 to 24 inches apart.
 The double rows need to be about eight to ten inches apart.

-When the seeds have proper spacing and are in the ground, you are ready to move onto learning how to care for them properly.
+When the seeds have proper spacing and are in the ground, you’re ready to move onto learning how to care for them properly.

 How to Care for Peas

-You don’t need to water peas very often.
-The weather will probably take care of most of the watering for you because of the time of year.
+You don’t need to water growing peas too often.
+Depending on where you live, the weather will probably take care of most of the watering for you because of the time of year that you’re planting.
+Typically, spring weather is rainy and cool.

 However, if the peas begin to wilt, then you’ll know to water them more often.
 Go by the looks of your peas to see if they need additional water or not.